bentan4853563/AmazHub/_portfolio/calculatorx.md

 **Innovative Features for Privacy Excellence:**

-1. **Swift Language Expertise:** HideX is built on Swift, showcasing Brave Dev World's commitment to cutting-edge app development for optimal privacy.
+1. **Swift Language Expertise:** HideX is built on Swift, showcasing AmazHub's commitment to cutting-edge app development for optimal privacy.
 2. **Secure Vault Creation:** Generate a password-protected vault for both genuine and deceptive photos and videos, ensuring maximum privacy.
 3. **Icon Concealment:** HideX offers the most secure private gallery with discreet app icon concealment, fortifying your privacy.
 4. **Photo & Video Lock:** Safeguard your visual content with a dedicated vault, accessible only through the correct numeric PIN set by you.